-It usually takes a certain amount of invested cash to maintain a certain level of sales.
-There must be an investment in accounts receivable and inventory, against which accounts payables are offset.
+It usually takes a certain amount of invested cash to maintain sales.
+There must be an investment in accounts receivable and inventory, against which accounts payable are offset.
 Thus, there is typically a ratio of working capital to sales that remains relatively constant in a business, even as sales levels change.

 The sales to working capital ratio is calculated by dividing annualized net sales by average working capital.
 The formula is:

 Management should be cognizant of the problems that can arise if it attempts to alter the outcome of this ratio.
 For example, tightening credit reduces sales, shrinking inventory may also reduce sales, and lengthening payment terms to suppliers can lead to strained relations with them.

 Example of the Sales to Working Capital Ratio

 A credit analyst is reviewing the sales to working capital ratio of Milford Sound, which has applied for credit.
 Milford has been adjusting its inventory levels over the past few quarters, with the intent of doubling inventory turnover from its current level.
 The result is shown in the following table:

 |Total Working Capital||1,388,000||742,000||738,000||732,000|

 |Sales to Working Capital Ratio||1.8:1||3.3:1||3.1:1||3.1:1|